stanmaz/BBOalert/README.md

 ### Using BBO convention card to share data

-Note : this feature has been removed
+Note : this feature has been disabled

 To share the data with your partner via the BBO server :